osteele/p5-server/README.md

   current directory.
 (This is the same as `p5 serve .`.)

 By default, the server runs on port 3000.
 You can open it in a browser by visiting <http://localhost:3000>.
-The `p5 server --open` will do this automatically.
+The `p5 serve --open` will do this automatically.

+The server listens only on the local machine by default.
+To make it available to other devices on the network, pass `--host 0.0.0.0`.
+Only do this on a trusted network; p5-server is a development server, not a production server.

 If another server is already running on port 3000, the server will choose another port.